manishkumar03/PodcastRadio/README.md

-# MyApps
+# Podcast Radio
-iOS apps created by Manish Kumar.
+A streaming-only player for iOS (created by Manish Kumar)